Shougo/denite.nvim/README.md

 If you want to read the Neovim-python/python3 interface install documentation, you should read `:help provider-python`.

+Note: You need to install Python3.5+ or `pip3 install typing`.

 ### For Windows users

 1. Install Vim from [Vim Win32 Installer releases](https://github.com/vim/vim-win32-installer/releases)